sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-2_bash_features.md

 ---

+Two Special files are `/dev/null` and `dev/tty`.
+These files always have zero size and will incinerate any output written to it.
+This facility is useful to redirecting error messages away from terminal.
+Or to check the program running successfully without seeing the output.

+____
 ### **Pipes**

 Pipes (`|`) allow the output of one command to be used as input for another command, enabling efficient chaining of multiple commands.